Svilajnac: History

 From 1929 to 1941, Svilajnac was part of the Morava Banovina of the Kingdom of Yugoslavia.
 During the Interbellum a building of the Sokol Hall "Dušan Silni" was constructed.
 It was reconstructed in 2012 and adapted into the cultural center.

 One of the largest buildings in town is the Agricultural and veterinary school, with the campus "Svilajnac", built in 1957.
+After the liberalisation of international travel in SFR Yugoslavia significant number of residents of the town moved to Paris as guest workers.

 On 3 September 2007 there was a Democratic Party initiative to depose the president of the municipality Dobrivoje Budimirovic "Bidža" (Serbian Radical Party).
 It failed, partially due to the opposition of the Democratic Party of Serbia.

 The town was damaged during the 2014 Southeast Europe floods.

 In 2015 a Natural History Center of Serbia, 3,000 m2, was open in Svilajnac.
 It became a major tourist attraction in the entire region, mostly due to its exhibition of dinosaur remains in the Dino Park.
 The center is located close to the downtown and the Kriva čaršija.
 Out of 20 dinosaur replicas, the largest is Diplodocus, 11 m tall and 20 m long.